eighttrigrams/tsfun/README.md

 [here](https://github.com/danielmarreirosdeoliveira/tsfun/blob/master/doc/predicates.md).

 Then we have
-array manipulating function like `takeWhile` and `dropRight`.
+array manipulating functions like `takeWhile` and `dropRight`.
 More on these and others can be found [here](https://github.com/danielmarreirosdeoliveira/tsfun/blob/master/doc/coll.md).